image-js/image-js-docs/docs/Getting started/Getting started.md

 ### Applying features

-ImageJS features are, basically, methods of classes that can be applied on an Image or Mask.
-Therefore once the image is imported and processed, any image method can be applied.
-For example if you want to invert pixel values you can use the invert method:
+Once the image is imported and processed, any `Image` class method can be applied as a feature.
+For example if you want to apply an [invert filter](../Features/Filters/Invert.md 'internal link on invert filter') you can use the invert method:

 ```ts
 image = image.invert();
 ```

 ImageJS possesses many features.
-To look at them more in-depth visit "Features" category.
+To have a deeper understanding visit "Features" category.

 ### Saving an image